-In this work, a simple modification in the plasma source is proposed in order to allow its use for medical applications using $\rm{Ar}$ as the working gas.
-Such modification consists of attaching a 3D-printed spacer (to be referred just as spacer from now on) with a grounded $\rm{Cu}$ wire, which serves as a target to the plasma jet, to the end of the long tube (see Fig. ~\ref{setupDirInd}).
-In this way, the electrical current produced by the plasma discharge does not reach the target.
-However, the post-discharge effluent continues to carry the long-loved reactive species produced by the plasma jet and can be employed for medical purposes.
-This can be then called Indirect treatment.
-Some parameters and properties of plasma jets obtained when operating in Indirect mode were compared to the case when the plasma jet impinges directly on a target (Direct treatment).
-The schemes used for Direct and Indirect plasma treatments are depicted in Fig. ~\ref{setupDirInd}.
-In both cases the spacer was used to constrict the movement of the long tube to the vertical axis only.
-Although the spacer is not strictly necessary for the Direct plasma jet configuration, it was used (without the $\rm{Cu}$ wire) to minimize potential differences due to surface wave propagation along the polymer material.
+In this work, we propose a simple modification of the plasma jet exit configuration that is intended to allow the device's medical applications when $\rm{Ar}$ is used as working gas.
+The modification consists of attaching to the end of the long plastic tube a 3D-printed spacer (to be referred to just as spacer from now on), {made of epoxy resin, as depicted in {Figures/Fig.~\ref{setupDirInd}}.
+The spacer has a cylindrical geometry with outer and inner diameters equal to 7.0 mm and 4.0 mm, respectively, with 70 mm in height.
+The spacer terminates with a grounded $\rm{Cu}$ mesh (2 crossed Cu wires),} which serves as a target to the plasma jet (see Fig. ~\ref{setupDirInd}).
+In this way, the electrical current produced by the plasma discharge does not reach the target. {Indeed, by comparing the photos in the Figs. 2(a) and 2(b), it is evident that the current filaments do not touch the metal target beneath the grounded Cu mesh.} However, the post-discharge effluent still contains some long-lived reactive species produced by the plasma that can be employed for medical purposes.
+This can then be called Indirect treatment.
+Some properties of plasma jets obtained when operating in Indirect mode were compared to those measured when the plasma jet impinges directly on a target (Direct treatment).
+The experimental setups for Direct and Indirect plasma treatments are depicted in Fig.~\ref{setupDirInd}.
+In both cases, the spacer was used to constrict the movement of the long tube in the horizontal plane and keep its displacement only along the vertical axis.
+Although the spacer is not strictly necessary for the Direct plasma jet configuration, it was still used (without the $\rm{Cu}$ mesh) to minimize possible differences between the two setups.